Southern University Law Center’s Summer in Tarragona Spain

-Our students will be introduced to the history of Tarragona by means of the main monuments that survive from the ancient Roman era, when the city was at the peak of its ancient splendor.
 The city of Tarragona conserves also several major monuments from its medieval past.
 Its abundant Roman ruins are thus supplemented by a rich medieval artistic heritage best epitomized by the city’s cathedral, which offers outstanding examples of art and architecture from the Middle Ages.
-This includes visits to the Roman Aqueducts, the Quarries where stone was mined for main buildings, and Tours of main sites of Roman history.
+This includes visits to the Roman Aqueducts, the Quarries where the stone was mined for main buildings, and Tours of main sites of Roman history.

 Local Winery and Agricultural Visits

-Wine has evolved as part of European life, culture and diet since time immemorial.
-Wine making emerged in Europe with the expansion of the Roman Empire throughout the Mediterranean, when many major wine producing regions that still exist today were established.
+The wine has evolved as part of European life, culture, and diet since time immemorial.
+Winemaking emerged in Europe with the expansion of the Roman Empire throughout the Mediterranean, when many major wine producing regions that still exist today were established.

-Even then, wine making was a precise husbandry that fostered the development of different grape varieties and cultivation techniques.
+Even then, winemaking was precise husbandry that fostered the development of different grape varieties and cultivation techniques.
 Students will have a guided tour through a winery, including a wine tasting.